HydroXCarbon/Bookbot/README.md

 # bookbot
-BookBot is my first git project!
+BookBot is bot that will count alphabet from your file.